 Explaining Easter to very young children can be challenging.
-The Easter Story Bracelets will help young children remember the “timeline” for events a little better.
+The Easter Story Bracelet craft will help young children remember the “timeline” for events a little better.
 We make the Story Bracelets on Ash Wednesday and have the children retell the story often.
 When Easter finally arrives, they will KNOW the story and be able to share with others!

 EASTER STORY BRACELETS

 Materials needed: Green, Purple, Gold, Red, Black, Grey, and White pony beads and pipe cleaners.

 Have the children place the appropriate pony bead on the pipe cleaner as you discuss the Easter timeline below.
 Help the children “fit” the pipe cleaner around their wrist and twist tie the ends. **If doing the activity with children who still place small items in their mouths, supervise carefully.

 Bead #1 – GREEN - When Jesus entered Jerusalem, people waved palm branches (as was customary to do for a King).

 Bead #2 – PURPLE - Jesus had a very special dinner with his friends called the Last Supper.
 It is called the Last Supper because soon Jesus would die.
 At that supper, Jesus offered wine (kind of like grape juice) and bread to his friends as a way to remember him after he died.

 Bead #3 – GOLD - Jesus had a friend named Judas who wasn’t a good friend.
 Judas took money to help others find and arrest Jesus.